randomcontrol/mkdocs/metacode/docs/Nodes/Motion Controller/moc_frontplate.md

 #### Profile node
 `Python: "moc_easing_custom_profile_pro"`

-This plug can be used to override the custom profile with a profile programming node.
+This plug can be used to override the user-set profile with a profile programming node.

 #### Curve repeat
 `Python: "moc_easing_repeat"`